JenCall/Ecoleta/README.md

     <br>
 </h1>

-# Ecoleta
-Next Level Week 1.0 - Rocketseat - Projeto: Ecoleta.
+# Next Level Week 1.0 - Rocketseat - Projeto: Ecoleta.

 NLW is a practical workshop offered by Rocketseat with lots of learning, code, challenges and networking with a single goal => to take you to a next level!